comeryu-max/tcp-timing-lab-01-serialization-delay/README.md

 ## 🔧 Key Technique

-1) Design an isolated observation environment
+1) Design an "ideal" observation environment that isolates Transmission (Serialization) Delay by minimizing Processing, Queuing, and Propagation Delays.
 2) Use physical-layer TAP for non-intrusive capture
 3) Capture with high-precision analyzer
 4) Analyze Δt using Wireshark